Jesus is Lord - Romans 10: 9

-The history options of an earlier history book on the left are in cronological order.
+The history options of an earlier history book on the left are in chronological order.
 A document covering this list is available by clicking here.

 The congregation was originally connected with Burt and Inch as recorded at a meeting of Laggan Presbytery on the 17th. of June 1691.
 Arrangements continued until 1719 when Mr.Cochrane was ordained at "Fawn".
 The church has remained on the original site for some three hundred years.

 Click here for location of the Historic Fahan PresbyterianChurch.